Abdulmuhaiminnnn/Modern-Ecommerce-Platforms/README.md

 **Check whether the stock is sufficient.** Then prepare the order for delivery, then check to see how many items are still left.
 If the product is out of stock, inform the customer that the product is out of stock, but if the product is still available, it is ready to ship.
 Then inform the customer that there is a product.

+## Cash on delivery

+**Cash on delivery** Receive orders and process delivery orders at customer addresses.
+Customers pay cash upon receipt.